1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 3.2.1 Observations

-Table 3.3: Summary of abundance time-series used in modeling Snake River summer steelhead populations (n = 25).
-Time-series length and data sources varied by population, with observations spanning from 2010 to 2024.
+Table 3.3: Summary of abundance time-series used in modeling Snake River summer steelhead populations (n = 27).
+Time-series length and data sources varied by population, with observations spanning across 15 return years; beginning in 2011 and ending in 2025.
 Abundance estimates were primarily based on PIT-tag detections, with spawning ground surveys and weir counts included for select populations.
 The 10th, 50th (median), and 90th percentiles of observed abundance values are provided to summarize distributional characteristics across years.

 MPG Population Method Years # Years 10% 50% 90%